 Holes in roof

 It is common to drill holes in shingles to mount outdoor HVAC units, solar panels, or satellite dishes.
-In any case, these holes allow moisture to seep into the roof and collect below the shingles, causing mold, mildew, and leaks.
+These holes allow moisture to seep into the roof and collect below the shingles, causing mold, mildew, and leaks.

-Ensure that you inspect the chimney when you inspect your roof to diagnose and prevent chimney-related issues.
-This inspection includes checking the chimney cap, looking for cracks on its siding, and inspecting the flashing.
+A proper chimney inspection includes checking the chimney cap, looking for cracks on its siding, and inspecting the flashing.
 A little preventive maintenance is key to avoiding serious damage.

 If you asked us, “What does a roof leak look like?”
 In its most obvious state, we’d say it looks like some form of water getting into your home.
 You should have a maintenance schedule for your roof and follow it because a failing or poor maintenance roof can be dangerous for your home and all your belongings.

-Always have a professional inspect your roof to ensure that everything is alright and will be ready and healthy enough to weather the next rainstorm.
-Remember that you can’t claim damages for anything damaged by a faulty roof installation or a leaking roof if your insurance provider finds the cause to be negligence.
+Have a professional roofer inspect your roof to ensure that everything is secure and will be ready and healthy to weather the next storm.
+Remember, you can’t claim damages for anything damaged by a faulty roof installation or a leaking roof if your insurance provider finds the cause to be negligence.

 My name is David Toth and I am the lead estimator in North Florida with RoofCrafters Roofing.
 Originally from New Brunswick, I have called Florida home for the past 47 years.
 I enjoy cooking along with traveling to different historical areas in Florida when I have free time.